LLNL/merlin/docs/source/merlin_specification.rst

   #   shell: the shell to use for the command (eg /bin/bash /usr/bin/env python)
   #          (optional. default: /bin/bash)
   #   depends: a list of steps this step depends upon (ie parents)
+  #   procs: The total number of MPI tasks
+  #   nodes: The total number of MPI nodes
+  #   walltime: The total walltime of the run (hh:mm:ss) (not available in lsf)
+  #   cores per task: The number of hardware threads per MPI task
+  #   gpus per task: The number of GPUs per MPI task
+  #   SLURM specific run flags:
+  #   slurm: Verbatim flags only for the srun parallel launch (srun -n <nodes> -n <procs> <slurm>)
+  #   FLUX specific run flags:
+  #   flux: Verbatim flags for the flux parallel launch (flux mini run <flux>)
+  #   LSF specific run flags:
+  #   bind: Flag for MPI binding of tasks on a node
+  #   num resource set: Number of resoure sets
+  #   launch_distribution : The distribution of resources (default: plane:{procs/nodes})
+  #   exit_on_error: Flag to exit on error (default: 1)
+  #   lsf: Verbatim flags only for the lsf parallel launch (jsrun ... <lsf>
   #######################################################################
    study:
     - name: runs1